tomtom-international/kotlin-tools/README.md

 Provides `memoize` extension to Kotlin functions that allows optimizing expensive functions by caching the results corresponding to some set of specific inputs.

+In order for memoization to work properly:
+- input arguments should be comparable with proper equals/hashcode implementations
+- given the same input, function should always return same output

+example:
 ```kotlin
 val function1: (Int) -> String = { p1: Int -> p1.toString() }.memoize()